cakephp/bakery.cakephp.org/2015/11/05/cakephp_3015_314_2612_276_released.rst

 --------------

 These releases contain fixes for a Remote File Inclusion issue caused by unsafe view template filenames.
-There is also a fix for to correct older Validation methods handling of non-scalar data.
+There is also a fix to correct how older Validation methods handle non-scalar data.
 We recommend that all users of CakePHP upgrade as soon as they can.
 More detail on both issues will be provided in a few weeks once people have the opportunity to upgrade.
 We'd once again like to thank *Kurita Takashi* for his help in identifying these issues and verifying